How To Overcome Stage Fright

 One quick technique that can really help is placing a cork between your front teeth (taking care not to put it into your mouth) and speaking your speech out loud.
 You’ll sound very strange but after you’ve finished a few sentences, take the cork out and say it again normally.
 You’ll find more space in your mouth and more energy in your words.

 Rehearsing out loud is perhaps the most underrated tool for preparing presentations.
 It doesn’t matter if your audience is three or three hundred the experience of speaking your material out loud means that you have felt (not thought) what it’s like to vocalise these ideas, opinions or figures.

 When you feel your throat tightening, voice squeaking and palms sweating, remember that these physiological responses are preparing us for a physical threat that doesn’t exist in the corporate world.
 Contrary to what it might feel like the audience is not about to eat you.
 You are the expert of your own material and they are there to listen and learn from you.
 They want you to succeed so make eye contact, engage with your audience and you will immediately be more interesting and compelling.

-We have a number of ways to help you or your team overcome stage fright in business, either through our Stage Fright course, some one-to-one coaching, or as part of an in-house tailored programme for your organisation or team.
+We have a number of ways to help you or your team overcome stage fright in business, either through our Programmes for Individuals, one-to-one Coaching, or as part of an in-house tailored programme for your organisation or team.